Effects of Oxycodone Abuse

 To recover, a person must find relief from the guilt, cravings and depression of addiction.
 He must learn to make drug-free decisions when those moments of challenge come along.
 And he must recover his personal qualities that were lost to addiction, like his moral sense, his perceptions and ability to communicate and honestly clearly to family and friends.

 Find out how the Narconon program can help bring back someone you lost to OxyContin or oxycodone.
-Call 1-800-775-8750 today for complete information on the program.

 Also see Signs and Symptoms of Oxycodone